Measure and Improve Your Technology Application Work System

 In the past, it was more of a challenge to both create and post web pages.
 Also, it was pretty costly to set up an intranet.
 Not any more.
 Given the ease of installation and use that now exists, I believe that all managers and supervisors should know how to create, update, and post web pages.
 I’ve done it myself, so I know it’s not that hard.

 Now, assume that all of your managers and supervisors have this basic skill.
 No one would have to make and distribute copies of the monthly report any more.
 We could sit at our desks or in the airport with a wireless connection and almost instantly look over performance reports, complete with graphs.
-The time lag to get the information would also be reduced.
-You could also get comments on the work almost instantly.
+Plus, we reduce the time lag to get the information.
+Even better, you could get feedback on the work almost instantly.

-I am amazed that more organizations, even the small ones, have not gotten rid of more paper in favor of using their internal web sites.
-By simply requiring each leader to learn and use this skill, we could save a whole lot of time and money.
-With the advent of wearable devices, if the information is on a server, it could also be on your people.
+I am amazed that more organizations, even the small ones, have not gotten rid of more paper in favor internal web site use.
+If we would simply require each leader to learn and use this skill, we could save a whole lot of time and money.
+Additionally, with the advent of wearable devices, if the information is on a server, it can be on your people.

-By the way, don’t forget that data can be easily accessible to your support personnel as well (such as human resources, information technology, and maintenance).
+By the way, don’t forget that data can be easily accessible to your support personnel as well.
+This includes your value stream support groups such as human resources, information technology, and maintenance.
 How much waste and clarity do you think you might find if everyone could share more information more easily?

 Would You Like to Improve Your Technology ApplicationWork System?